tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 Christianity (which it does), but because it offers a new framework for understanding violence.

-But this review is about *Deceit, Desire, and the Novel,* another book by Girard, which takes a look some key novels, and again performs an analysis drawing on mimetic theory.
+But this review is about *Deceit, Desire, and the Novel (DDATN)*, another book by Girard, which takes a look some key novels, and again performs an analysis drawing on mimetic theory.
 Girard reviews works by a number of the masters of literature: Cervantes, Stendhal, Flaubert, Proust and Dostoevsky.
 Through the lens of mimetic theory, here termed *triangular desire*, Girard offers up an analysis of these books which is deeply thought provoking and relevant.

-* expand and make this paragraph below mean something

-Girards analysis of these author's work through the lens of *triangular desire* offers a treasure trove of thought, and a seemingly never ending source of interpretive power.  *Triangular desire*, a model of sorts, or as Girard puts it, "a systematic metaphor, systematically pursued," offers up at once something essentially simple and powerful.
+*Triangular desire*, described in the book as a model of sorts, or, as Girard puts it: "a systematic metaphor, systematically pursued," offers a simple and powerful tool for analysis.

-* and lead into this paragraph

 The triangle of *triangular desire* is made up of the mediator (or model), the subject, and the object.
 Girard hypothosizes that humans